NisarLDev/Python_Minesweeper_Game_Using_OOP_FreeCodeCamp/README.md

 Message Box compatible with all Systems Operating with PyMsgBox and Ctypes

-Ctypes disabled by default for compatibility with the UNIX System Operating
+Ctypes disabled by default for compatibility with the UNIX Systems Operating

 Uncomment the line of Ctypes in the cell.py file for enable Ctypes on programme